eciggaar/chatbot-lab/README.md

 1. Select the **+** icon on the bottom of the `@appliance` node to create a peer node.

-2. Under **Trigger**, enter `true`.
+2. Under **Enter a condition**, enter `true`.
 This condition specifies that if the dialog flow reaches this node, it should always evaluate as true.
 If the user specifies a valid `@appliance` value, this node will never be reached.

 3. In the **Enter a response** field, enter `I'm sorry, I don't know how to do that.
 I can turn on music, headlights, or air conditioning.`.